-The derivation of the optimal pattern then follows exactly the same steps as in the proofs of Theorems 2 and 3, and the detailed derivation steps are omitted here. \Box which is consistent with the results obtained in [6, 2], provided that a reliable silent error detector is available.
+Remarks.
+Theorem 4 encompasses Theorem 2 and Theorem 3 as special cases.
+We point out that it even holds for the case without replication, i.e., when n = k = 1.
+In this case, Theorem 4 evaluates to which is consistent with the results obtained in [2, 8, 9], provided that a reliable silent error detector is available.
 However, as mentioned previously, such a detector is only known in some application-specific domains.
 For general-purpose computations, replication appears to be the only viable approach to detect/correct silent errors so far.